allegro/blog/_posts/2023-02-16-learning-from-noisy-data.md

 robustness: utilisation of a robust loss function and implicit regularisation. </figcaption>
 </figure>

-In the scope of this blog post, we present 7 different methods that are strong baselines for improving the generalisation of classifiers in the presence of label noise.
+In the scope of this blog post, we present seven different methods that are strong baselines for improving the generalisation of classifiers in the presence of label noise.

 ### Robust loss function